-State Authorization and Professional Licensure
+State Regulations / Professional Licensure

 Are you a resident of a state other than Georgia?
 If so, you will not be charged out-of-state tuition if you take entirely online courses exclusively.
 However, all non-residents and international students (whether taking online courses or not) must check in with UWG (email firstname.lastname@example.org), in order to ensure that UWG is allowed to enroll residents of your state or country.
 Non-residents should also read all of the details below.

-Student Responsibility To Know
+Student Responsibility to Know

 University of West Georgia may not have made a determination that its curriculum meets educational requirements for licensure or certification in all states outside of Georgia.